 Here’s one for the film and TV buffs among us.
 As you probably know, IMDb (the Internet Movie Database) is one of the best places on the web for info and news related to movies and television (and more).
 It also offers its own app, which has now been updated to include a home screen widget.
 Its widgets offer a choice between film news, popular movies, and popular trailers, depending on the size and type of widget you choose.
 It’s a great way of keeping track of the latest goings-on in Hollywood.

-2020 hasn’t quite been the best year in the history of human civilization, so most of us could probably benefit from some extra motivation and emotional support.
-This is where Motivation – Daily Quotes comes in.
+Many of us could probably benefit from some extra motivation and emotional support, and that’s where Motivation — Daily Quotes comes in.
 It’s a motivational app that feeds you particular quotes on a regular basis, with the selection of quotes varying according to your preferences and goals.
 Its widgets for iOS 14 work exactly on this basis, displaying inspirational quotes from historical figures and celebrities, and updating them throughout the day.
 It may not do much more than that, but it really can take the edge off stress and anxiety.

 Do you walk 10,000 steps per day?
 Here’s your chance to find out for sure, since the Pedometer++ app now offers a home screen widget that shows you the steps you’ve taken today.
 The app itself can be used to set goals for the total number of steps you take each day, while it can also measure the distance you’ve walked and the floors you’ve ascended.
 Its widgets summarize this info in a handily compact form, meaning that you don’t really ever have to open the app again, except if you want to change its settings or look at your hourly breakdown in more detail.